elsafecke/azure-ai-agents-labs/Lab 2 - Create AI Agent in AI Foundy UI.md

 1. This has already been completed during our setup in Lab 1!

 ### Step 2: Create an AI Agent and give it tools
-1. Navigate to your Azure AI Foundry project: https://ai.azure.com/.
+1. **Navigate to your Azure AI Foundry project: https://ai.azure.com/**.
 You should see a view like below.
 Make sure you are working inside of your project:

     ![Sample Photo](images/project-home.jpg)

-2. On the left pane, go to 'agents' and create a new agent
+2. On the left pane, go to **'agents'** and **create a new agent**

-3. Once in your agent, click on 'go to playground'.
-Ask it:
+3. Once in your agent, click on **'go to playground'.
+Ask it a few questions**:

         'what can you do?'
         'what is the weather'